 Ring in the Chinese New Year at the city’s parade and festival

-Chinese New Year runs on the lunar calendar, so the date shifts each year – but it is always sometime in mid-winter.
+runs on the lunar calendar, so the date shifts each year – but it is always sometime in mid-winter.
 New Yorkers celebrate the occasion with a parade that weaves its way through Chinatown and Little Italy, replete with shimmying dragons and martial artists.
 Bring the whole family to Sara D Roosevelt Park for the continued festivities, which includes a fireworks display and performances featuring dancers dressed as the Chinese zodiac’s 12 animals.